-12.1 Protests shall be made to the Chief Judge only by the team captain or his representative.
-Protests must be made in writing, must state the reason(s) for the protest, and must be filed as soon as possible, but no later than 10 minutes after the occurrence or 10 minutes after the results are announced.

-- 12.2 Protests will only be allowed for non-compliance of the rules that may have had an adverse effect on a rider.
+- 12.1 Protests shall be made to the Chief Judge only by the team captain or his representative.
+Protests must be made in writing, must state the reason(s) for the protest, and must be filed as soon as possible, but no later than 10 minutes after the occurrence. - 12.2 Protests will only be allowed for non-compliance of the rules that may have had an adverse effect on a rider.
 It will not be allowed for someone's disagreement with the results. - 12.3 A correction of an error in the computation of scores is no ground for a protest.
 If such an error occurs, it will be corrected as soon as possible. - 12.4 Protests must be accompanied by €50 (EUR) or the appropriate equivalent in local currency.
 This amount will be refunded if the protest is granted. - 12.5 During the run, if a rider has any reason to request a rerun, he must stop performing any further tricks and raise his hand immediately.
 Equipment failure as described in 5.7 is not a valid reason for a rerun.
-If a rider is awarded rerun they must complete the rerun in full, and the rerun must be completed before the next rider goes out.
-The rider must wait until acknowledged by judging panel to confirm a rerun has been granted. - 12.6 Due to the subjective scoring nature and spirit of wakeboarding, video footage of any kind will not be used by judges, riders or team representatives to resolve any disputes.
+If a rider is awarded a rerun, they must complete the rerun in full and the rerun must be completed before the next rider goes out.
+The rider must wait until acknowledged by the judging panel to confirm a rerun has been granted.

+12.6 Due to the subjective scoring nature and spirit of wakeboarding, video footage of any kind will not be used by judges, riders or team representatives to resolve any disputes (with the exception of the virtual competitions obviously).

-SCHEDULE CHANGES
+13. SCHEDULE CHANGES

-- 13.1 Changes to the schedule during the competition will only be made for adverse weather or water conditions, safety or similar reason.
-Such changes will be announced at a riders' or team captains' meeting and by posting. - 13.2 The finals of each category must be completed to determine a winner.
-Qualification results are not enough. - 13.3 In special circumstances, if there is not enough time left to finish the full competition (due to weather conditions, features breaking or similar), the Chief Judge in conjunction with the relevant Council Members can decide to perform one final run to determine a winner.
+- 13.1 In some cases, there may be requirement to make changes to the published schedule (this could be due to adverse weather or water conditions, safety or similar reason).
+Such changes will be announced at a riders' or team captains' meeting and by posting.
+It's the rider's responsibility to ensure they are aware of any schedule changes. - 13.2 The finals of each category must be completed to determine a winner.
+Qualification results are not enough. - 13.3 In special circumstances, if there is not enough time left to finish the full competition (due to weather conditions, features breaking or similar), the Chief Official in conjunction with the relevant Officials team can decide to perform one final run to determine a winner.
 The officials will clearly inform all riders in the finals in question in advance.